Big Island Activities: What to do in three days

-In this edition of “travel Hawaii”, I will be talking about Big Island.
 Big Island or Hawaii island, is the largest in the Hawaiian archipelago and also the southernmost in location.
-With abundant natural beauty, rapidly changing landscapes and Hawaii’s only active volcano (Kilauea, erupting continuously since 1983), this island is a perfect travel destination for nature lovers, hikers, water babies and of course geologists and earth science folks.
-Being the daughter of a geologist, try as I might, I could not shake off the temptation of seeing a live volcano and so we decided to tag Big Island on to our original Maui itinerary for a complete “travel Hawaii”experience.
-We spend a quick 2.5 days there which was clearly NOT enough and definitely calls for a revisit.
-But we did manage to squeeze in a few important sights and sounds and so here they are, for you to experience virtually.
-As usual, I will be providing tips, suggestions and valuable lessons learned so that your Big Island adventure is big on fun and small on travel related headaches.
-So, let’s get started on this next series of our travel Hawaii adventure!
+With abundant natural beauty, rapidly changing landscapes and Hawaii’s only active volcano (Kilauea, erupting continuously since 1983), Big Island activities include something for everyone: be it nature lovers, hikers, water babies and of course geologists and earth science folks.
+The two towns of Hilo and Kona are on opposite ends of the island and both have unique attractions that should not be missed, if you plan correctly.
+Being the daughter of a geologist, try as I might, I could not shake off the temptation of seeing a live volcano (Hilo’s prime attraction and a rarity in this modern world) and so we decided to tag Big Island on to our original Maui itinerary to make our first visit to Hawaii as memorable as possible.
+We spend about three days on Big Island there which was clearly NOT enough since there are so many things to do on Big Island.
+Nevertheless, we did manage to squeeze in a few important sights and sounds during our short stay and if you are wondering what to do on Big Island if you are running short of time, read this Big island sightseeing guide for inspiration.
+This guide also includes a Big Island road trip from Hilo to Kona as well as budget hotel recommendations (because Hawaii is really expensive).

 When you start planning for your Big Island trip, it will become very obvious to you that the two main towns in question here are Hilo and Kona, lying on opposite ends of the island, with a good 2.5-4hr drive between the two depending on the route.
 Hilo is a small town with sparse population but abundant natural beauty and the Volcano National Park while Kona is where the tourists flock to for coffee and chocolate tours as well as resorts and restaurants.
 At the very outset I suggest divide your time equally between the two parts of the island and therefore make accommodations accordingly, because let’s face it-the idea of driving back in pitch darkness from Hilo to Kona after a beautiful night of lava watching, post a tedious hike no less, is not exactly very exciting or safe.
+We flew into Hilo from Maui since we wanted to see the lava flow from the active Kilauea volcano, which is undoubtedly one of the top most Hilo attractions.
 We stayed at the beautiful Hale Ohia cottages, a mere 12 min drive from the Volcano National park itself.
 The cottages are extremely affordable with friendly staff and the rooms are beautiful with their own bathrooms.
 There is greenery wherever the eyes wander and protected parking in a shed in the property itself.
 There is also a small kitchenette with a fridge and breakfast items like freshly baked Hawaiian fruit bread and fruits (banana and cut papaya).
 We loved our stay there because of the convenience, location, good value for money and amenities.

-Hilo boasts of several waterfalls, big and small, one of which is the extremely popular Rainbow falls in the Wailuku river state park, plunging from a height of 100 ft.
+Big Island activities largely include seeing nature’s splendor come alive in full force and Hilo is no exception.
+This part of the island boasts of several waterfalls, big and small, one of which is the extremely popular Rainbow falls in the Wailuku river state park, plunging from a height of 100 ft.
 On sunny days, the water drops create a beautiful rainbow arc, thus lending the falls its name.
 You can view the falls from either the enclosed area near the parking lot or from above and it is simply gorgeous.
 Arrive early to avoid eager crowds and watch your step as you ascend up the stair for an aerial view.

 Next, comes the Akaka falls state park where you get to see two falls for the price of one!
 Honestly, the only price you is for parking and that two a mere $2 if you park just outside the park lines on the roadside.
 A short hike through dense vegetation of blooming orchids and fern will lead you first to the 100ft drop of Kahuna falls and then then majestic Akaka falls, plummeting through a height of 442 ft (twice that of Niagara falls).
 This is a “free falling” falls, the drop being facilitated by the deep gorge cut by the KoleKole stream into the basaltic rock and ashes of the now dormant Mauna Kea, another volcano on the island.
 USA’s highest waterfall is also on the Big Island and is the Waihilau falls that drops a whopping 2600 ft into the Waimanu valley.
 We had to give this one a miss since we were planning to drive to Kona via the south and this is on the northern part of the island.